 It was first published in 2011 as Hurricane Irene was bearing down on the New York City metro area and people were laughing it up and holding hurricane parties.
-A year later, no one was laughing after the tropical storm now commonly known as Hurricane Sandy hammered this woefully unprepared area with its diminished winds and storm surge.
+Irene was a bust, but no one was laughing a year later when Hurricane Sandy hammered the same woefully unprepared area.

-Step No. 1 entails getting off your butt and understanding you won't be able to buy anything immediately before a devastating storm, or for days and possibly weeks afterward.
-That's why sensible people spend a few hours putting together an emergency kit ahead of time.
+You need to understand that you won't be able to buy anything immediately before a devastating storm or for many days afterward.
+That's why sensible people spend a few hours putting together an emergency kit well ahead of time.
 As in weeks and months.
 Even years.

-If you're accustomed to living in a very pampered society, like most people, try to understand that many of the things you take for granted are going to go away in the aftermath of a big storm.
+Many of the things you take for granted are going to go away.
 Like electricity, potable water, stores, clear roads, working phones and internet, and even 911.

-Likewise, hospitals will be overwhelmed.
-That means that if you're a senior citizen with health problems you can't bank on the idea of checking into a hospital or calling 911 for an ambulance when things get too rough.
+That means that if you're a senior citizen with health problems you can't bank on the idea of checking into a hospital or calling 911 when things get too rough.

-If you're unable or unwilling to evacuate you need to understand that the societal safety-net will not be functioning for a few days or weeks.
+If you're unable or unwilling to evacuate you need to understand that the societal safety-net will not be functioning for a few days or even a few weeks.
 It can take that long to restore power, repair traffic lights and power lines, and get gas stations and stores open again.
-You may not even be able to get out of the area on your own terms during this period.
+You may not be able to get out of Dodge on your own terms during this period.

 The other dynamic you have to get your head around is that you are preparing for the worst and hoping for the best.

 Disasters are a numbers game.
-Most hurricanes, tornadoes, earthquakes, and tsunamis will either miss you or peter out before they hit you.
+Most hurricanes, forest fires, tornadoes, and tsunamis will either miss you or weaken before hitting you.

 That doesn't make the unprepared person more intelligent after a near miss.
-Any more than running through an active shooting range without getting shot makes you bulletproof.
+Any more than running through an active shooting range without being hit makes you bulletproof.

-The Wagan will run small appliances during an emergency, like fans and lights, and recharge cell phones.
-It costs about $100 and can be recharged from your car's power outlet.
+It will run small appliances during an emergency, like fans and lights, and recharge cell phones.
+It costs about $130 and can be recharged from your car's power outlet.

-It's a good idea to have a second, smaller inverter that you can use to convert any car battery into a power source.
-The ideal inverter for a novice is the 400 watt Powercup at left.
+It's a good idea to have a small inverter that you can use to convert any car battery into a power source.
+The ideal inverter for a novice is something like the 400 watt Powercup (below right).
 It only costs about $15.

 I use the Powercup to charge stuff up while I'm topping off the Wagan, which can take several hours.
 The best time to do this is when you're driving around in search of ice and gasoline after a storm.

-Either way, you're also going to need at least one gas can, siphon, several long extension cords and power strips, and lots of duct tape.
+Whatever route you go, you're also going to need at least one gas can, a siphon, several long extension cords and power strips, and lots of duct tape.

 You can forget about buying gas cans as a storm approaches, because they sell out very quickly.
-The best way to get gasoline after a big disaster is to rent a car at the airport, if any of the rental counters are still open.
+The best way to obtain gasoline after a big disaster is to rent a new car at your city airport every day, if that's still an option in your community.

 While we're on the topic of power, make sure you print this article out before the power goes off.
 I tend to write long, which can be irritating when everything's fine and wonderful when it's not.